pradeepviswa/notes/terraform/terraform_basic.md

 # data
 - scenario:
-- - AMI ID will change for each region.
+  - AMI ID will change for each region.
   - Manually go and pick AMI IDs is tedious task.
   - data will pick latest ami id of given region.
 Example latest AMI ID of Ubuntu
   - data is used to fetch ami id only
 ```
+variable "inst_type" {
+  default = "t3.micro"

+}

 data "aws_ami" "ubuntu" {
   most_recent = true